 2 September 2015, 27 October 2015 and 19 November 2015

-Together with the Royal Society of New Zealand, the Institute ran three workshops that make up The Civics and Media Project.
-The workshops were in Wellington (2 September, 19 November 2015) and Auckland (27 October 2015).
+Together with the Royal Society of New Zealand, the Institute ran three workshops that made up The Civics and Media Project.
+The workshops were held in Wellington (2 September and 19 November 2015) and Auckland (27 October 2015).
 The project brought together six agencies to examine whether citizens and communities have the news and information they need and want in a digital age.
 The project aims to inform and encourage public discourse and engagement regarding civics and media, with the ultimate aim of informing decisions by individuals, industries and institutions across society.

 This workshop forms part of our CivicsNZ Project, please see our project website here.

 16, 17, 18 and 19 November 2014